Conformal Scattering of Maxwell Potentials: Curved Spacetimes

 \subsection{Construction of Gauge}

-In order to recover the main aspects of the scattering construction as on Minkowski space, we must choose an appropriate gauge in which $\hat{A}_1 \approx 0$.
-There is a suitable second-order gauge reduction which allows us to recover $\hat{A}_0$ on $\scri^+$, and which makes the equations non-singular up to $\scri^+$.
-The same construction from Minkowski space cannot be carried over, however, as in a generic curved spacetime of Corvino--Schoen--Chru\'sciel--Delay type if one imposes the Coulomb gauge $\boldsymbol{\nabla} \cdot \mathbf{A} = 0$ on the slices $(\Sigma_t, h_{ab})$ with normal $T^a = a n^a + \frac{1}{2a} l^a$, the component $\mathfrak{a} = T^a A_a$ no longer satisfies an unsourced elliptic equation.
+In order to recover the main aspects of the scattering construction on curved spacetimes, we must choose an appropriate gauge in which $\hat{A}_1 \approx 0$.
+In the case of Minkowski space, this was achieved by the temporal gauge, and then there turned out to exist a suitable second-order reduction of the Coulomb gauge which allowed us to recover $\hat{A}_0$ on $\scri^+$, and which made the equations non-singular up to $\scri^+$.
+This construction cannot be carried over, however, as in a generic curved spacetime of Corvino--Schoen--Chru\'sciel--Delay type if one imposes the Coulomb gauge $\boldsymbol{\nabla} \cdot \mathbf{A} = 0$ on the slices $(\Sigma_t, h_{ab})$ with normal $T^a = a n^a + \frac{1}{2a} l^a$, the component $\mathfrak{a} = T^a A_a$ no longer satisfies an unsourced elliptic equation.
 Instead, $\mathfrak{a}$ satisfies an equation of the form

 for sources $f_0$ and $f_1$.
 The presence of the extrinsic curvature $\kappa$ of $\Sigma_t$ therefore generically prevents $\mathfrak{a}$ from being zero, making the Coulomb and temporal gauges incompatible.